tyesh/celestia/Hints&Tips.md

 e = 0.04638122 - 0.0000272937T + 0.0000000789T²

 This gives the eccentricity e of the orbit of Uranus, T is the time measured in Julian centuries (36525 days) from the beginnig of the year 2000.
 It is evident that this formula is valid only a limited number of centuries before and after A.D.
 2000.
 For instance for T liying between -30 and +30.
 For |T| much larger than 30, the above expression is not longer valid.
 For T = -3307.9 the formula would give e = -1, This will indicate that in the year -328790 the orbit of Uranus was a parabolic and hence that this planet originate fro outside our solar system.

-# About Accuracy

-## The accuracy needed for a given problem

-The accuracy needed in a calculation depends of its aim.
-For example